Indicator value

-Indicator value is a term that has been used in the ecology of plants for two different indices.
+Indicator value is a term that is used in the ecology of plants for two different indices.
 The older usage of the term refers to Ellenberg's indicator values from 1974, which are based on a simple ordinal classification of plants according to the position of their realized ecological niche along an environmental gradient.
 Since 1997, the term has also been used to refer to Dufrêne & Legendre's indicator value, which is a quantitative index measuring the statistical alliance of a species to any one of the classes in a classification of sites.

 According to Ellenberg

 Ellenberg's indicator values were the first model of bioindication proposed and applied to the flora of Central Europe, and they have a long tradition in interpretation and understanding of plant communities and their evolution.
 The latest edition of Ellenberg's indicator values applies a 9-point scale for each of seven gradients: